secretstartups/handbook/tools-and-tips/index.html.md

 - Skip the Inbox
 - Apply the label (of your choosing)

-### Modifying Events
+### Modifying events

 Please click 'Guests can modify event' so people can update the time in the calendar instead of having to reach out via other channels.
-You can configure this to be checked by default under [Event Settings](https://calendar.google.com/calendar/r/settings).)
+You can configure this to be checked by default under [Event Settings](https://calendar.google.com/calendar/r/settings).

 ![Google Calendar - Guests can modify events setting](/images/handbook/tools-and-tips/google-calendar-guestsmodifyevent.png)